jackbravo/condorest-django/README.md

 (If trouble arises regarding the commands, you can access postgres by typing `psql`, then you can drop a given table by typing `drop database condorest;`, then typing `drop user condores;` to delete the created user, and **then** typing `\q` to actually quit the psql command line, this is similar to typing `exit` in the good old regular mysql.)

 You need to create a database for the project and make sure your credentials are correct on the file `.env`.
-After that just run `python manage.py migrate`.
+After that just run `python manage.py migrate`

 To install the `tablefunc` postgres extension run this on your postgres database.
 To run the command you can enter the postgres shell with `python manage.py dbshell`: